Male vs Female Ball Pythons — How to Tell the Difference

 After the cloaca, the tail will start to narrow down and it will end in a blunt, square tip.

 A female ball python’s body ends at the cloaca just like the male’s.
-However, there is no thickening at this point.
+However, there is no thickening at this point because there are no hemipenes stored inside.
 The female’s tail usually tapers off after her cloaca to a delicate point at the end rather resembling than the male’s more blunt, square tail tip.

 It is difficult to tell the difference between the two tail shapes unless you have a male and a female ball python right next to each other to compare their tails or you are very experienced at ball python husbandry and are able to recognize them.